alexewerlof/hnlink/README.md

 ## Tests

 None!
-It's too small and my need doesn't justify too much time on this toy project.
+It's too small and my need doesn't justify spending too much time on this toy project.
+Use it as-is.
+If you want to contribute tests, you're welcome to make a PR.

 ## AI